Last Updated on February 20, 2022.

 Being able to remove Sibilance from a recording is a very important mixing skill you should develop.

-In this post I will explain what a De-esser does, how Sibilance occurs and all the ways to remove it.
+In this post I will explain what a De-esser does, how Sibilance occurs and some ways you can remove it.

 What is a de-esser